 When touching the glass jar, I thought the heat of the underneath stove was heating it up.
 But no, it was the microbes I guess somehow!

 This lasted for about a day.
 After that the jar cooled down.
 There was no smell at first.
 But some time later, it did leave a weird smell.

 When used in a bokashi bucket with some fruits and veggies, it smelled a bit like acetone.
 If I recall correctly, the white bloom did not appear much at all, stopped or grew very slowly.

-Interestingly, the temp point 43C (110F) is also the point recommended for starting & making yogurt.
-It's also the point beyond which, in black soldier fly BSF insect farming, the little larvae (or may be the microbes on their skin) may not survive.
+An interesting thing I noticed, the temp point 43C (110F) is also the point recommended for starting & making yogurt.
+It's also the point beyond which, in something like the black soldier fly BSF insect farming, the little worms or larvae (or may be the microbes on their skin) may not survive.
 So this does leave some room to ponder upon.
 Some I have in mind are: